China calls Obama, Xi talks 'constructive'

 China's official Xinhua news agency also quoted Xi as warning that China would not accept violations of its sovereignty in the name of freedom of navigation - a reference to air and naval patrols the United States has conducted within what China considers its territorial waters.

 China claims most of the South China Sea, through which about $5 trillion in ship-borne trade passes every year.
-Neighbors Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims.
+Neighbours Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims.

 The United States says it takes no sides in the disputes but wants to ensure free navigation.
 It has said it will increase what it calls freedom-of-navigation operations by its Navy ships through the waters.